 Where can you lay engineered wood flooring?

 Engineered wood flooring is suitable for virtually any room.
 In addition to being perfect for high traffic areas, such as hallways and living spaces, some engineered wood floors can also be safely used in places where solid wood boards aren’t recommended, such as basements and bathrooms.
 This is because engineered wood can handle higher than normal moisture levels, rooms prone to high humidity or fluctuations in temperature.

-If you are considering an engineered floor in a bathroom, confirm with your supplier that your chosen flooring is appropriate.
+If you are considering an engineered floor when choosing bathroom flooring, confirm with your supplier that your chosen flooring is appropriate.
 Some examples aren’t designed for rooms with high moisture, and could become damaged over time.

 How is engineered wood flooring made?